-Then came "The Kidney Stays in the Picture," the sixth episode written by Minhal Baig, where the activist efforts of a striking group of entertainment-industry servants also end up being eaten by the cunning of talent agent Princess Carolyn who knows all too well everyone's price or weakness; it seems everyone is corruptible.
+Then came "The Kidney Stays in the Picture," the sixth episode written by Minhal Baig and directed by Helms, where the activist efforts of a striking group of entertainment-industry servants also end up being eaten by the cunning of talent agent Princess Carolyn who knows all too well everyone's price or weakness; it seems everyone is corruptible.
 A redeeming element here is Princess Carolyn's remembering her own experience with being exploited financially and sexually, nudging her to presently reverse her managerial pressure upon one of the strikers about to sign a waiver.
 This part of the episode is interspersed by a cruise into 1) the rehab center for alcoholics from where Bojack graduates, and which is soon exposed as being run by one who is an alcoholic himself (this sounds familiar), and 2) another side of Whitewhale Industries' president as a stockpiler of human organs (being "a rich old guy who wants to live forever").

 The ultimate surprise was this: to see BH's dealing with social issues elevated from largely American domestic concerns (sexual assault in the workplace, which in black and Italian and Latino and Asian neighborhoods might generally be immediately dealt with by family members with baseball bats or kitchen cleavers, or mass shootings, which in other cultures could lead the masses to attack their respective NRAs) to ones of universal urgency . . . was the one big and happy surprise.
 After all, plutocracies elsewhere enjoying the inefficiency of antitrust laws can readily embrace "Feel-Good Story"'s gist.
 These same nations may also have weak secretaries of labor, thus would be able to place constructs like "The Kidney Stays in the Picture" in their shelf of familiar gems.